Great 1929 Depression and World War Two

 What Long Term Thinking Looks Like.

-Healthcare financing has grown steadily, matching the growth of an agricultural nation into an electronic one.
-For better or worse, changing political control every few years modulates the direction and speed of change.
-Each of three age-related switches within Lifetime Health Savings Accounts creates a different transition problem.
-The common need is to store individual surpluses into a single escrowed vehicle, allowing seamless transfers to enhance compound interest faster than inflation can slow it.
+Each of three age-related switches creates a transition issue.
+The need is to store surpluses in one escrowed vehicle, allowing transfers to enhance compound interest faster than inflation can slow it.

 Balancing the Book